Lseauk/EnvyUI/README.md

   - During installation tick **"Add Python to PATH"**
   - Do **not** use the Microsoft Store version of Python or the install manager from Python at this time.

-Everything else (Git, FFmpeg, MKVToolNix, Bento4, Shaka Packager, N_m3u8DL-RE, dovi_tool, hdr10plus_tool, SubtitleEdit, and all Python packages) is downloaded and installed automatically by the app.
+Everything else (Git, FFmpeg, MKVToolNix, Bento4, Shaka Packager, N_m3u8DL-RE, dovi_tool, hdr10plus_tool, CCExtractor, SubtitleEdit, and all Python packages) is downloaded and installed automatically by the app.

 - **Services Credentials** - Some services like All4 require login details, username/password before they will download, please see the help page for more details after install.
 - **VPN Use** - Some services may require the use of a VPN depending on your location.